Connect Firepress to Firebase

 To generate a private key file for your service account:

-In the Firebase console, open Settings > Service Accounts.
+In the Firebase console, open Settings > .

 Click Generate New Private Key, then confirm by clicking Generate Key.

-Rename the file to
+Rename the file to service-account.json

-and add the file to your Firepress app's/config
+and add the file to your Firepress app's /config

 folder.